August 5 – 9 2026

 Ian Kitchen, cello

-"Scintillations" is a program full of sparkles of light as our amazing musicians perform dazzling concertos from the Baroque.
-Bach's popular Violin Concerto in E Major is paired with an exuberant harpsichord concerto.
-We've added in Vivaldi's vivacious showcase for violin named "Inquietude" (aka "restlessness"), which challenges the soloist with an almost never-ending perpetuum mobile of rapid execution.
-Bach's audience-favorite concerto for oboe and violin brings a different sonority to the evening.
-And Vivaldi's Concerto for Two Violins and Cello will feature our 2026 Drake Fellows in the closing tour-de-force on the program.
+“Scintillations” is a program full of sparkles of light as our amazing musicians perform dazzling concertos from the Baroque.
+Bach’s popular Violin Concerto in E Major is paired with an exuberant Concerto for Harpsichord.
+We’ve added in Vivaldi’s vivacious showcase for violin named “Inquietude” (“restlessness”), which challenges the soloist with an almost never-ending perpetuum mobile of rapid execution.
+Bach’s audience-favorite Concerto for Oboe and Violin brings a colorful sonority to the evening.
+And Vivaldi’s Concerto for Two Violins and Cello will feature our 2026 Drake Fellows in the program’s closing tour-de-force.

 TELEMANN Concerto in A Major for 4 Violins